davidsntg/dawlysd.github.com/_pages/about.md

 <div class="row justify-content-between">
 <div class="col-md-8 pr-5">

 <p>My name is David Santiago and I am 29 years old.
-I'm spend my life juggling between iTerm and Azure portal.
+I spend my life juggling between iTerm and Azure portal.
 I am passionate about infrastructure and automation.</p>

 <p>I live in the countryside near Clermont-Ferrand, in France.
 I work for Microsoft as a Customer Engineer, my role is to support our customers to take advantage of Azure.</p>